Fischer-L/FirefoxTech/Switch_Selected_Tab.md

           [3] http://searchfox.org/mozilla-central/rev/a4702203522745baff21e519035b6c946b7d710d/browser/base/content/tabbrowser.xml#5069

-  - Decide which tab to display, such as a blank tab, spinner tab during switching tab
+  - Decide which tab to display, such as a blank tab, spinner tab, or requested tab, then switch to it
     ```js
     this.updateDisplay();
     ```

+    - `updateDisplay` of the tab switcher
+      - TMP: tabPanel.setAttribute("selectedIndex", index); matters

   - Maybe finish
     ```js